 Both Walt Disney World & Universal Orlando offer unique experiences.
-Whilst both resorts are better at some things, overall they both offer an excellent experience.
+While both resorts are better at some things, overall they both provide an excellent experience.

-We have completed a review of Walt Disney World & Universal Orlando in 2018 which might help with deciding which to visit if time is tight.
+We have completed a comparison between Walt Disney World & Universal Orlando which might help with deciding which to visit if time is tight.

 Planning your Universal Orlando Vacation

 Planning your visit to Universal Orlando is an essential activity.
-Whilst the resort is smaller than Walt Disney World it is still big and you do need to plan your trip.
+While the resort is smaller than Walt Disney World, it is still big, and you do need to plan your trip.
 The planning process usually does not have to be as rigorous as a trip to Walt Disney World but should not be ignored.

 However, visiting Universal Orlando is not as difficult as it first seems.
 With a bit of research, you can soon create the perfect vacation.
 We have created several guides and have provided plenty of useful information so you can plan a sensational trip to Universal Orlando.

 Universal Orlando Tips

-Everyone who has ever visited a theme park has a selection of tips to have a better time next time they visit.
-These are our favourite Universal Orlando 2018 Top Tips.
+Everyone who has ever visited a theme park has a selection of tips for having a better time next time they visit.
+These are our favourite Universal Orlando Tips & Tricks.